DucTran21/robot-simulation/README.md

     - vacuum_switch.py: Placeholder for vacuum functionality.
 - requirements.txt: List of required packages.

+## Extensions and Changes

+- The UML diagram has been adjusted to better reflect the relationships and interactions among classes.

 ## Running the Simulation

 To run the simulation, execute the following command: